Category: DVD Review

 Telefilm Review: Dante: Opening Night

 In last week’s article, I highlighted TV programs that were not easily accessible due to copyright.
-Among them was Dante, the series starring Howard Duff as Night Club Operator Willie Dante.
+Among them was Dante, the series starring Howard Duff as night club operator Willie Dante.

 However, after writing the article, I was tipped off that the series was available online.
-The British company Talking Pictures TV is a Television program that features rare old programming and broadcast in the UK.
+The British company Talking Pictures TV is a television program that features rare old programming and is broadcast in the UK.
 It runs a website called TPTV Encore where you can access some of its back catalog on-demand.
 Some of its programming is limited release and is limited to viewers in the UK and Ireland.
-However, some of its productions are available worldwide, and so as a U.S. Viewer, I can watch Dante.
+However, some of its productions are available worldwide, and so as a U.S. viewer, I can watch Dante.

 Since I can watch it, I figured I should review it.